-- Plan ahead. - Talk to your avionics shop, LAME and/or Part 145 before you buy.
-The cheapest solution on paper might not work out to be the cheapest and easiest for your aircraft. - Check whether your aircraft is covered by a supplemental type certificate (STC). - Ensure that the ADS-B OUT transponder operates on 1090MHz.
-The UAT system, which operates on 978 MHz, will not work in New Zealand.
+- Firstly, take action now.
+Don't delay.
+You may be entitled to apply for an ADS-B grant.
+This is a 'first come, first served' scheme and the funding is bounded. - Have a look at the NSS ADS-B website for all facets of the process of acquiring ADS-B capabilities. - While ADS-B OUT is the primary requirement, think about the significant safety benefits of ADS-B IN.
+The more aircraft that equip with both systems will mean a safer system for all. - Talk to your avionics shop, LAME and/or Part 145 before you buy.
+The cheapest solution on paper might not work out to be the cheapest and easiest for your aircraft and may not meet the Notice requirements. - Check whether your aircraft is covered by a supplemental type certificate (STC). - Ensure that the ADS-B OUT transponder operates on 1090MHz.
+The UAT system, which operates on 978 MHz will not work in New Zealand.
 UAT is often marketed as ADS-B, so always check the fine print for the frequency. - If you're using a separate ADS-B OUT transponder paired with a GNSS receiver, you must make sure the two are compatible.
 Ask for advice on proven combinations, or look for an all-in-one ADS-B OUT system.